open5e/open5e/source/monsters/tome-of-beasts/G/gbahali.rst

 **Bite.** *Melee Weapon Attack:* +8 to hit, reach 10 ft., one target.
 *Hit:* 24 (3d12 + 5) piercing damage.
 If the target is a Medium
-or smaller creature, it is grappled (escape DC 15).
+or smaller creature, it is :ref:`srd:grappled` (escape DC 15).
 Until this grapple ends, the target is restrained, and the gbahali can’t bite another target.